grey-fish/grey-fish.github.io/Misc/python_venv_problem.md

 ```
 <br/>

-2. Depending upon the shell, add following lines to your `.bashrc` or `.zshrc`
+2.Depending upon the shell, add following lines to your `.bashrc` or `.zshrc`

 ```shell
 # Here my default shell is zsh